William O'Brien (trade unionist): Constructing the Irish Labour movement

 It was not long after becoming involved in the tailor profession that O'Brien, like two of his brothers, became a trade union member, and from there he became involved in the Irish Socialist Republican Party (ISRP).
 O'Brien is described as "a very significant figure in the ISRP" by the historian of the ISRP, David Lynch.
 He was a member of the Socialist Party of Ireland, serving on its executive.

 In 1908, believing in the importance of organising unskilled labourers, he supported the leadership of James Larkin in the formation of the Irish Transport and General Workers' Union.
-Together, O'Brien, Larkin and Connolly established the Labour Party of Ireland in 1912, in their minds as the "political wing" of the Irish Trade Union Congress.
+Together, O'Brien, Larkin and Connolly established the Labour Party of Ireland in 1912, in their minds as the "political wing" of the Irish Trades Union Congress.
 The three men's leadership would also be instrumental in the Dublin Lock-out strike in 1913, quite possibly the most significant trade union action of its era.